Shopfitting and display

 The layout of your shop is dictated by security, aesthetics and stock:

-- goods should be attractively displayed, with the biggest sellers – typically clothing – gaining the most space on the shopfloor.
+- attractive displays: with the biggest sellers – typically clothing – gaining the most space on the shopfloor.
 Two-tier rails will help maximise space.

-- smart window displays will help attract shoppers, as well as potential donors and volunteers.
+- smart window displays: will help attract shoppers, potential donors and volunteers.
 They should be uncluttered, clearly priced, and suitable for the time of year.

-- the counter should be positioned somewhere with a good view of all parts of the shop and not too near the main entrance, for security reasons.
+- good counter position: it should be positioned somewhere with a good view of all parts of the shop and not too near the main entrance for security reasons.

-- high-value goods, such as jewellery, should be kept in a locked cabinet.
+- secure valuables: high-value goods such as jewellery, should be kept in a locked cabinet.

-- providing fitting rooms can help to sell more clothing: these should be in clear view of the counter and be of sufficient size to allow a wheelchair entry, but should not provide opportunities for theft.
+- fitting rooms: these can help to sell more clothing.
+They should be in clear view of the counter and be of sufficient size to allow a wheelchair entry, but should not provide opportunities for theft.

-- the condition of the item, as well as its rarity or collectable value
+- condition: of the item, as well as its rarity or collectable value

-- psychology of the customer: a price ending in 99p or 95p seems better value that one priced a few pence higher to reach a round number
+- customer psychology: a price ending in 99p or 95p seems better value that one priced a few pence higher to reach a round number

-- the shop interior: the perceived value of stock is affected by the quality of the shopfit (equipment, decoration and lighting etc)
+- shop interior: the perceived value of stock is effected by the quality of the shopfit (equipment, decoration and lighting etc).

-- how much stock comes in to the shop: if you are given lots of good quality items, you can better afford to sell them at a low price than if you struggle for donations
+- stock quantity: if you are given lots of good-quality items, you can better afford to sell them at a low price than if you struggle for donations.

-- location and local economy: customers in affluent areas can pay higher prices for their purchases, while those in other areas would be put off by such costs
+- location and local economy: customers in affluent areas can pay higher prices for their purchases, while those in other areas would be put off by higher costs.

 - rates of inflation: prices need to rise along with inflation, so as income does not decrease.